charliewhitfield/ivbinary_maker/README.md

 * ufitobs.cat	- Multiopposition asteroids orbital elements, one line format, epoch near present time.

 Download from: https://sbn.psi.edu/pds/resource/discover.html
 * discover.tab	- Has name and discoverer for numbered asteroids as of 2008.
-File from EAR-A-5-DDR-ASTNAMES-DISCOVERY-V12.0/data.
+File from EAR-A-5-DDR-ASTNAMES-DISCOVERY-V12.0/data. **This is no longer maintained!
+We need a replacement source!**

 #### Not used (yet)
 Family data: